 2 years, an MBA and a post-university “What will I do with my life?” crisis later, I was back home in Vienna… only that after 5 years of absorbing everything my international life and friends had given me, I didn’t quite feel at home there at all… people had moved on… I had moved on… I didn’t seem to belong here or there.
 I experienced what’s called “Reverse Culture Shock” and it took some time until I reconnected, grew roots again and felt at home.
 It was in Vienna that I met my Spanish husband.
 After a short stop in Munich, his job brought us

 back to Madrid.

 Fast forward two years: my husband was transferred to Bilbao/Spain and the moving bells were ringing again for me.
 I remained in Vienna with the kids for another year before joining him.
 Of course, throughout that year, I had a lot of time to think and stew, and many people pitifully asked me if I was sad about having to move away and start from scratch in a new city.
 You might be thinking I was devastated, and I easily could have been.
-But as a newly graduated coach with a hunger to grow and practice everything I’d learned, I made a decision: I would not let my circumstances define my sense of belonging anymore.
+But as a newly graduated coach with a hunger to grow and practise everything I’d learned, I made a decision: I would not let my circumstances define my sense of belonging anymore.
 I was already at home, with myself.
 My inner happy place was within me, not outside of me.

 Pillar 1: Truly getting to know and love yourself.
 This is the pre-requisite for living according to your highest values and purpose, for being able to feel connected and “at home” and for leading fulfilling relationships with others.
 Once we understand what our needs are, how we meet those needs (and how else we could meet them), what triggers us and what uplifts us, it becomes so much easier to start consciously co-creating our lives and to deal with the challenges along the way.